Common Healthcare Insurance Terms - Access Health CT openEnroll_start=10/29/2024

 Preventive Services

 These services include annual check-ups, immunizations, patient counseling, and screenings.
-Preventive services are an Essential Health Benefit and covered under plans offered through Access Health CT.
+Preventive services are an Essential Health Benefit that are not subject to your deductible and covered under plans offered through Access Health CT.

 Primary Care Physician (PCP)